Argentina's old bonds wave goodbye as focus turns to new debt

 BUENOS AIRES/LONDON, Sept 4 (Reuters) - Out with the old.
 In with the new.

-The bonds, including the notorious "century bond" maturing in 2117, had come into the spotlight as the South American nation buckled under economic crisis, leaving it unable to keep up with repayments and leading to a default in May.
+The bonds, including the notorious "century bond" maturing in 2117, came into the spotlight as Argentina buckled under economic crisis, leaving it unable to keep up with repayments and leading to a default in May.

 After months of tense negotiations, the country's center-left Peronist government reached a breakthrough accord with creditors at the start of August, which led to 99% of the eligible debt being restructured.

+On Friday, Argentina also achieved close to 99% acceptance in an early restructuring of around $41.7 billion in local law bonds denominated in foreign currency, a Reuters calculation from a local securities regulator statement showed.

-The country will issue 12 new bonds that mature between 2029 and 2046, and should start trading from Monday, a holiday in the United States, meaning they would gain volume on Tuesday.
+The country will issue 12 new international bonds that mature between 2029 and 2046, and should start trading from Monday, a holiday in the United States, meaning they would gain volume on Tuesday, traders said.

 "Today when the new bonds are settled, the previous ones will disappear," said Roberto Geretto, an economist at Banco CMF in Buenos Aires.